Secure Boot on IMX¶

 uuu_version 1.0.1 SDP: boot -f SPL.signed-@@MACHINE@@ -dcdaddr 0x2f010000 -cleardcd SDPU: delay 1000 SDPU: write -f u-boot-@@MACHINE@@.itb

-Moreover, if the device has been closed and it is only accepting signed images, it is recommended that UUU is started before powering the board and before connecting it to the host PC so that UUU polls for the connection and responds to it as soon as possible.
+On both cases, if the device has been closed and it is only accepting signed images, it is recommended that UUU is started before powering the board and before connecting it to the host PC so that UUU polls for the connection and responds to it as soon as possible.
 To that effect we need to make sure of UUU’s polling period flag:

 $ uuu -pp 1 file.uuu